 Micro-Loans & Grants: It is harder than ever for farmers to get loans to invest in their businesses or get them through the harvest season.
-Many small family-run farms are run on a financial knife’s edge where a bad stretch of weather, health crisis, implementing new regulations, or wrong market price could be enough to force them to shut down.
+Many small family-run farms are run on a financial knife’s edge where a bad stretch of weather, health crisis, implementing new regulations, or the wrong market price could be enough to force them to shut down.

 - 2011: $3,000 no-interest loan to Baia Nicchia in Sunol, CA. Baia Nicchia is a family farm, run by Fred Hempel and Jill Shepard, that grows heirloom tomatoes, squash, peppers, and herbs.
 “Without pre-pays from FruitGuys and others last summer we would not have been able to make it through the year,” says Fred Hempel of Baia Nicchia.
-“We didn't have farm loan options, and some of our investments into variety development, etc. have not yet paid a return yet.
-The loan was critical for keeping us going prior to harvest of our main crops.”
+“We didn’t have farm loan options, and some of our investments into variety development, etc. have not yet paid a return yet.
+The loan was critical for keeping us going prior to the harvest of our main crops.”

 - 2010: $1,500 grant to Blue Moon Organics in Aptos, CA, for strawberry planting.

 “In the last couple of years we’ve been able to nearly double the amount of fruit we can give away,” said Mittelstaedt.
 “While it’s hard to track the individual servings, 300,000 pounds of a year translates into more than half-a-million servings of healthy produce for people who otherwise would not have access to that food.”